StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

     |  [account_id].mets.manifest     # Optional AIP manifest.
 Created by TOMES Packager.
     |  [account_id].mets.xml          # Optional METS file with descriptive and/or preservation metadata.
 Created by TOMES Packager.

-In order to create the AIP, TOMES Packager requires the source data to be located in a *hot-folder*  that contains account files for one or more email accounts.
+In order to create the TOMES AIP, TOMES Packager requires the source data to be located in a *hot-folder*  that contains account files for one or more email accounts.

 A hot-folder can have any root folder provided that the folder name does not contain whitespace.